 Very small children may benefit from supporting visuals alongside text relating to situations.
 The best approach will depend on the individual’s needs.

 So far I have only worked on very basic social stories as that is the right level for my son.
 As a child’s ability to read develops the focus can move towards the text and away from the visuals.
-The stories will increase in length and complexity with the child.
+The stories will increase in length and complexity as the child develops.
 For older kids it may be worth looking at comic strip conversations.

 How do I write a social story?